XuezhiTeng/Approxiamte_Computing_CNN/README.md

    ` % wget https://pjreddie.com/media/files/yolov3.weights`

-* To run the tiny CNN detector, use the command line:
+* To run the **tiny** CNN detector, use the command line:

   `% ./darknet detect cfg/yolov3-tiny.cfg yolov3-tiny.weights data/dog.jpg`

   Here we are using the "dog.jpg" to perform the detection.
 Also, there are some other pictures in the "/data" folder. change the name of picture that you want to test.
 You will see the results in the terminal.

+  The following command line is used to run the bigger detector model:

+  `% ./darknet detector test cfg/coco.data cfg/yolov3.cfg yolov3.weights -thresh 0.25 data/dog.jpg

 ### 3. What does the result of detection look like?